yannickjemmely/Mida/README.md

 </p>
 <br>

-MidaFX is an open source TypeScript framework designed to operate in financial markets.
+A TypeScript framework to operate in financial markets.

-Specifically MidaFX allows to:
+MidaFX allows to:
 - Trade financial assets like stocks, forex, crypto or commodities;
 - Execute and automate trading strategies by creating expert advisors and indicators;
 - Backtest expert advisors on time series covering the last decades;